nielssp/textstep/README.md

 ```

 Open the build tool from the main menu.
 Click on the "Build all" button.
 The `target`-directory should now be created with your `index.html` file in it.

+For an example of a complete website see [https://github.com/nielssp/nielssp.dk](this repository).